 .FileFunction value Usage Profile, (P NP) A file containing the board profile (or outline) and only the board profile.
 Such a file is mandatory in a PCB fabrication data set.
-See 5.8.1.
+See 6.1.5.
 The mandatory (P NP) label indicates whether board is edge-plated or not.
-Soldermask, (Top Bot) [, <index>]</index> Solder mask or solder resist.
+Soldermask, (Top Bot)[, <index>]</index> Solder mask or solder resist.
 Usually the image represents the solder mask openings; it then has negative polarity, see 5.6.4.
 The optional field is only needed when there is more than one solder mask on one side - top or bottom.
 The integer <index> then numbers the solder masks from the PCB side outwards, starting with 1 for the mask directly on the copper.
 Usually there is only one solder mask on a side, and then <index> is omitted.
-An example with two top solder masks:</index></index> Soldermask, Top, 1 ← Mask on the copper Soldermask, Top, 2 Legend, (Top Bot) [, <index>]</index> A legend is printed on top of the solder mask to show which component goes where.
+An example with two top solder masks:</index></index> Soldermask, Top, 1 ← Mask on the copper Soldermask, Top, 2 ← Mask on the first mask Legend, (Top Bot)[, <index>]</index> A legend is printed on top of the solder mask to show which component goes where.
 A.k.a. 'silk' or 'silkscreen'.
 See the Soldermask entry for an explanation of the index.
-Paste,(Top Bot) Locations where paste must be applied.
-Glue,(Top Bot) Glue spots used to fix components to the board prior to soldering.
-Carbonmask,(Top Bot)[, <index>]</index> See Soldermask for the usage of <index>.</index> Goldmask,(Top Bot)[, <index>]</index> See Soldermask for the usage of <index>.</index> Heatsinkmask, (Top Bot) [, <index>]</index> See Soldermask for the usage of <index>.</index> Peelablemask, (Top Bot) [, <index>]</index> See Soldermask for the usage of <index>.</index> Silvermask,(Top Bot)[, <index>]</index> See Soldermask for the usage of <index>.</index> Tinmask,(Top Bot)[, <index>]</index> See Soldermask for the usage of <index>.</index> Depthrout, (Top Bot) Area that must be routed to a given depth rather than going through the whole board.
+Component, L, (Top Bot) A layer with component information.
+L The integer p is the copper layer number to which the components described in this file are attached. ( Top Bot ) indicates if the components are on top, upwards, or on the bottom, downward, of the layer to which they are attached.
+This syntax caters for embedded components.
+For jobs without embedded components there is an intentional redundancy.
+Paste, (Top Bot) Locations where solder paste must be applied.
+Glue, (Top Bot) Glue spots used to fix components to the board prior to soldering.
+Carbonmask, (Top Bot)[, <index>]</index> See Soldermask for the usage of <index>.</index> Goldmask, (Top Bot)[, <index>]</index> See Soldermask for the usage of <index>.</index>

-.FileFunction value Usage Vcut[,(Top Bot)] Contains the lines that must be v-cut.
+.FileFunction value Usage Heatsinkmask, (Top Bot)[, <index>]</index> See Soldermask for the usage of <index>.</index> Peelablemask, (Top Bot)[,<index>]</index> See Soldermask for the usage of <index>.</index> Silvermask, (Top Bot)[, <index>]</index> See Soldermask for the usage of <index>.</index> Tinmask, (Top Bot)[, <index>]</index> See Soldermask for the usage of <index>.</index> Depthrout, (Top Bot) Area that must be routed to a given depth rather than going through the whole board.
+Vcut[,(Top Bot)] Contains the lines that must be v-cut.
 (V-cutting is also called scoring.)
 If the optional attachment (Top Bot) is not present the scoring lines are identical on top and bottom - this is the normal case.
 In the exceptional case scoring is different on top and bottom two files must be supplied, one with Top and the other with Bot.
 Viafill Contains the via's that must be filled.
 It is however recommended to specify the filled via's with the optional field in the .AperFunction ViaDrill.
-Draw ring files ArrayDrawing A drawing of the array (biscuit, assembly panel, shipment panel, customer panel).
-AssemblyDrawing,(Top Bot) A drawing with the locations and reference designators of the components.
+Draw ving files Drillmap A drawing with the locations of the drilled holes.
+It often also contains the hole sizes, tolerances and plated/non-plated info.
+FabricationDrawing A auxiliary drawing with additional information for the fabrication of the bare PCB: the location of holes and slots, the board outline, sizes and tolerances, layer stack, material, finish choice, etc. Vcutmap A drawing with v-cut or scoring information.
+AssemblyDrawing, (Top Bot) An auxiliary drawing with the locations and reference designators of the components.
 It is mainly used in PCB assembly.
-Drillmap A drawing with the locations of the drilled holes.
-It often also contains the hole sizes, tolerances and plated/non-plated info.
-FabricationDrawing A drawing with additional information for the fabrication of the bare PCB: the location of holes and slots, the board outline, sizes and tolerances, layer stack, material, finish choice, etc. Vcutmap A drawing with v-cut or scoring information.
-OtherDrawing, <mandatory field=""></mandatory> Any other drawing than the 4 ones above.
+ArrayDrawing A drawing of the array (biscuit, assembly panel, shipment panel, customer panel).
+OtherDrawing, < mandatory field> Any other drawing than the 4 ones above.
 The mandatory field informally describes its topic.